MicrosoftDocs/azure-docs/articles/billing/billing-manage-reserved-vm-instance.md

 2. Select **More Services** > **Reservations**
 3. Select the reservation.
 4. Select **Settings** > **Configuration**
 5. Change the scope.
 If you change from shared to single scope, you can only select subscriptions where you are the owner.
 Only subscriptions within the same billing context as the reservation, can be selected.
 The scope only applies to eligible subscription offers types.
-For enterprise subscriptions, offer MS-AZR-0017P.
-For Pay-As-You-Go subscriptions, offer MS-AZR-0003P.
-For enterprise subscriptions, dev/test subscriptions are not eligible to get the reservation discount.
+The scope only applies to Pay-As-You-Go offer MS-AZR-0003P subscriptions and Enterprise offer MS-AZR-0017P subscriptions.
+For enterprise agreements, dev/test subscriptions are not eligible to get the reservation discount.

 ## Split a single reservation into two reservations
  After you buy more than one instance, you may want to assign instances within a reservation to different subscriptions.
 By default, all instances (quantity specified during the purchase) have one scope - either single subscription or shared.
-For example, you purchased 10 Standard D2 VMs and specified the scope to be subscriptionA.
-You may now want to change the scope for 7 Reserved VM instances to subscription A and the remaining 3 to subscription B. Splitting a reservation allows you to distribute instances for granular scope management.
+For example, you purchased 10 Standard D2 VMs and specified the scope to be subscription A. You may now want to change the scope for 7 Reserved VM instances to subscription A and the remaining 3 to subscription B. Splitting a reservation allows you to distribute instances for granular scope management.
 You can simplify the allocation to subscriptions by choosing shared scope.
 But for cost management or budgeting purposes, you can allocate quantities to specific subscriptions.

  You can split a reservation into two reservations though PowerShell, CLI, or through the API.